 As the digital currency has matured, Bitcoin mining has become more challenging.
 In the beginning a user could mine on their home computer and earn a good amount of the digital currency, but these days the math problems have become so complicated that it requires a lot of expensive computing power.

 This is where the risks come in.
 Since miners need an increasing amount of computer power to earn Bitcoin, some have started compromising public Wi-Fi networks so they can access users’ devices to mine for Bitcoin.
-This recently happened at a coffee shop in Buenos Aires, which was infected with malware that caused a 10-second delay when logging in to the cafe’s Wi-Fi network.
+Such an event happened at a coffee shop in Buenos Aires, which was infected with malware that caused a 10-second delay when logging in to the cafe’s Wi-Fi network.
 The malware authors were using this time to access the users’ laptops for mining.

 In addition to public Wi-Fi networks, millions of websites are being compromised to access users’ devices for mining.
 In fact, this has become such a widespread problem, that over 1 billion devices are believed to be slowed down by web-based mining.
 And slowing your device down is not even the worst thing that could happen.
 A device that is “cryptojacked” could have 100 percent of its resources used for mining, causing the device to overheat, essentially destroying it.